Frequently Asked Questions

 Do treatment providers accept insurance?
 What if I can't pay?

 Each provider makes their own decisions for what form of insurance they accept.
-If you or a loved ones are receiving services at a program DMH operates, those services are made available to Mississippians at no cost.
+If you or loved ones are receiving services at a program DMH operates, those services are made available to Mississippians at no cost.
 For alcohol and drug treatment at CMHCs, some people may qualify for funding DMH makes available to CMHCs to provide services for people with no other payer source.
 Services are also available on a sliding scale fee that may vary by provider or income.
 Some IDD services named above are made available through Medicaid.

 How do I become a DMH Certified Provider?

-DMH certifies or provides a network of services to individuals with mental illness, intellectual/developmental disabilities, substance abuse problems, and Alzheimer’s and/or other dementia.
-Before the certification process begins, all interested providers are required to attend a m process to become a Certified Service Provider can begin.
+DMH certifies or provides a network of services to individuals with mental illness, intellectual/developmental disabilities, and substance abuse problems.
+Before the certification process begins, all interested providers are required to attend a mandatory Interested Provider Orientation.
+The Interested Provider Orientation is offered quarterly (February, May, August and November).
+Once an interested provider has attended the mandatory Interested Provider Orientation, the process to become a Certified Service Provider can begin.
 Please note that DMH certification is not a guarantee of funding from any source or referrals to service.
-Further information about the certification process can be found by clicking here.
-For more information about this process, please contact Natasha Griffin at 601-359-9843.How can I learn about DMH credentials? ssional Licensure and Certification (PLACE) is responsible for developing and implementing licensure and certification programs for categories of professionals who are employed at programs which are operated, funded and/or certified by DMH.
-You can find out more about PLACE credentials by clicking here.
+Further information about the certification process can be found by calling the DMH Central Office at 601-359-1288 and contacting the Division of Certification.

 What is recovery?
 How can I learn more about people in recovery